anthonymarinov/chatbot-gbt2/README.md

 1. Make sure node.js is downloaded, and npm is accessible in the terminal.
 This repository contains the necessary configuration files to run the application.

-2. Start the React application:
+2. Start the React application in a new terminal:
    ```bash
    npm run dev